specs-cli/specs-cli/templates/generate-feature-code.md

 **AI Agent Validation**:
 - **If first feature**: Deployment successful according to `/specs/infrastructure.md`
 - **If additional feature**: New feature deployed successfully without affecting existing functionality
+- **Reference QUESTIONS.md** for any developer answers about deployment clarifications or decisions
 - **Document any missing deployment specifications** and the deployment approach used in ISSUES.md
 - **If first feature**: Monitoring and alerting configured and active
 - **If additional feature**: Monitoring extended to cover new feature metrics and health checks
+- **Apply developer decisions from QUESTIONS.md** for any previously unclear monitoring requirements
 - **Log any missing monitoring specifications** and document the monitoring strategy implemented
 - All documentation updated and complete
 - **Track any missing documentation requirements** and document the documentation approach used